 - Liqueurs and Post-Dinner Drinks: One drink per guest, 15 drinks per bottle

 - Nonalcoholic beverages: One drink per person if alcohol is provided, three per person if alcohol isn’t.
-(Here are some grown-up mocktails.)
+(Here are some Christmas cocktails and mocktails.)

 Here’s How Much To Buy (Note: we’re assuming you’re only serving one type of alcohol.
 If you’re offering more, then reduce the amount of each type)